dougsweetser/Q/docs/SR/problem_set_2.md

 (b) Which flash does he say occurs first?

 A: (a) For the first observer, the blue flash stays at the origin.
-The red flash is boosted to a new location in spacetime.
+The red flash is boosted to a new location in space-time.

 ![\[Graphics:ps2gr68
 .gif\]](../images/SR/problem_set_2/ps2gr68.gif)